The power of guided writing: lessons from teaching and feedback from Melissa Fu

 17 tips for writing creative non-fiction

-Writers and editors give their advice on writing non-fiction and tackling its challenges.
+Writers and editors give their advice on writing non-fiction and tackling its challenges, including research, finding the story and developing an ‘editor’s eye’.

 Calendar